-One component of the TSI test is the essay question.
+One challenging component of the TSI test is the essay question.
 You will be asked to write a persuasive essay on a controversial issue or an issue of current interest.
-The TSI essay will be evaluated on organization, focus, development and support, sentence structure, and mechanical conventions.
-The good news is that your essay is only required to be 300-600 words in length.
+The TSI essay will be evaluated on your organization, focus, development and support, sentence structure, and mechanical conventions.
+Fortunately, your essay is only required to be 300-600 words in length.
 A simple 5 paragraph essay will be more than sufficient.
 Scores on the essay section range from 1 to 8, with 8 being the highest.

 An essay that is too short to be evaluated, written on a topic other than the one presented, or written in a language other than English, will be given a score of zero.
 The biggest differences between the low-scoring and high-scoring essays is LENGTH and CLARITY.
 Aim to achieve multiple paragraphs with good organization, and this essay should be fairly easy!